 Once contracts are awarded, the Riley Construction team puts our proprietary InSTEP process, pull planning method, and scheduling systems into play.
 With multiple stakeholders involved at every project stage, organization is essential to keep each component moving efficiently.

 These municipal buildings are strategically built to last decades.
-In order to build a strong foundation, we rely on Lean planning and key construction technologies such as Building Informal Modeling (BIM) and computer-aided design (CAD).
+In order to build a strong foundation, we rely on Lean planning and key construction technologies such as Building Information Modeling (BIM) and computer-aided design (CAD).
 Clash detection also corrects latent issues in which different parts of a project may interfere with one another.
 Using these powerful tools can help us determine problems months ahead of actual onsite construction — saving time and money.

 Security is another crucial part of the planning process, especially when our teams are working on sensitive areas such as evidence rooms, holding areas, and jail cells.
 The Department of Corrections is heavily involved in these projects due to code restrictions and the types of materials being used.
 Traffic flow is also a priority so vehicles can quickly move in and out of structures.